 How to issue agent commands when using Webroot Business Endpoint Protection

-This solution addresses Webroot SecureAnywhere Business – Endpoint Protection
+This solution addresses Webroot Business Endpoint Protection.

 This article has two main sections.
 The first part explains how to issue commands to individual or groups of endpoints.
 The second part provides a listing of the available commands with detailed information on what each is used for.
-Click the section below that you are most interested in.

-Issuing agent commands to endpoints
+Part 1: Issuing agent commands to endpoints

 Be aware that the endpoint may not receive the command until the next polling interval.
 If necessary, you can change the polling interval in its associated policy (see).